Peter Johnson (businessman): Everton

+His ownership of Everton saw the club win the FA Cup in 1995 and finish sixth in Premier League a year later, as well as making expensive signings including Andrei Kanchelskis and Gary Speed, but they also came close to being relegated in 1998.

 The Football Association ruled that one person could not own a controlling interest in more than one club.
 In accordance with this, Johnson agreed to sell shares in one club by 1998, and resultantly appointed his then girlfriend Lorraine Rogers to look after his interests at Tranmere.
 It was believed that Johnson would sell his shares in Tranmere, and it was speculated by the press on more than one occasion that he had.

-On Christmas Eve 1999, Everton Chairman Bill Kenwright struck a deal ahead of other consortia, including one headed by Johnson's rival meat-seller Gerry White, to buy Johnson's 68% controlling stake in Everton for £20M – thus valuing the club at £30M.
+On Christmas Eve 1999, Everton Chairman Bill Kenwright struck a deal ahead of other consortia, including one headed by Johnson's rival meat-seller Gerry White, to buy Johnson's 68% controlling stake in Everton for £20 million – thus valuing the club at £30 million.

 Refocus on Tranmere

-Upon his return Johnson had returned to Tranmere as President and installed Rogers as chairman.
-In 2000, the team went on a high-profile cup run, beating several Premier League clubs (Coventry, Middlesbrough and Bolton) en route to the League Cup final where they met Leicester City F.C. and lost 2-1.
+Upon his return, Johnson had returned to Tranmere as President and installed Rogers as chairman.
+In 2000, the team went on a high-profile cup run, beating several Premier League clubs as they reached their first major cup final - the League Cup final - where they met Leicester City F.C. and lost 2–1.
+However, they were relegated the following season.

-The teams were relegated in 2001/02 from the Championship (second tier) to the League One (third tier) after ending the season in 24th.

 Johnson had the club up for sale since 2002.
-In summer 2006, Tranmere revealed accounts which showed the club owed Johnson £6M, and had plans to sell-off their second training ground at Ingleborough Road as a residential development.
+In summer 2006, Tranmere revealed accounts which showed the club owed Johnson £6 million, and had plans to sell-off their second training ground at Ingleborough Road as a residential development.
 In August 2009 when it was revealed that Johnson's football club Tranmere Rovers had been put up for sale on eBay.
 Johnson had hired Dornoch Capital, a specialist in selling sports franchises, to sell his shareholding.
 The listing was removed immediately following a public outcry.
 A controlling interest in the club was sold to Mark Palios and his wife on 11 August 2014, who became the club's new owners.

+Death

+On 10 January 2024, Johnson died peacefully after battling failing health surrounded by his family, at the age of 84.